Senate Republicans call for delay in Trump impeachment trial

 Minority Leader Mitch McConnell said the extra time is necessary to make up for the snap impeachment conducted in the House, which gave Mr. Trump no chance to offer a defense or even to participate.

 Mr. McConnell is proposing the impeachment articles would be presented by the House on Jan.
-28, Mr. Trump would get a chance to respond with his first brief on Feb.
-4, and after more briefs are exchanged the trial would commence Feb.
-13.
+28, Mr. Trump would get a chance to answer on Feb.
+4, and after more legal briefs are exchanged the trial would commence in mid-February.

 “At this time of strong political passions, Senate Republicans believe it is absolutely imperative that we do not allow a half-baked process to short-circuit the due process that former President Trump deserves or damage the Senate or the presidency,” Mr. McConnell said.